Contact

 Directions

-Place the cubed bread, raisins, and pecans in a large bowl.
+• Place cubed bread, raisins, and pecans in a large bowl.

-Pour bean purée over the bread mixture ensuring all the bread is soaked.
-Transfer to the prepared baking dish, garnish with remaining raisins and pecans, and allow to sit for 1/2 hour, or overnight to allow the bread to fully hydrate.
+• Pour bean purée over the bread mixture ensuring all the bread is soaked.
+Transfer to the prepared baking dish, garnish with remaining raisins and pecans, cover and allow to sit for 1/2 hour, or overnight in the refrigerator to allow the bread to fully hydrate.

-Bake for 35-40 minutes at 350°F (180°C) until edges and top are lightly golden, and the bread pudding is set.
+• Bake uncovered for 35-40 minutes at 350°F (180°C) until edges and top are lightly golden, and the bread pudding is set.
 Remove from oven and drizzle with additional honey, if preferred.

-Enjoy as is, or top with your favourite yogurt and fresh fruit.
+• Enjoy as is, or top with your favourite yogurt, whipped cream, fresh fruit and/or additional pecans.